Sigkaio636/JGU-HIM-summer-internship/README.md

 ## 3. Refitting models and optimization problems

 ### ⚙️ ./Refit dev ⚙️
-These are the codes for visualising the relationship between potential depth and binding energy for bound states (p3/2 and p1/2), and solving the optimisation problems of finding the optimal depth to reproduce this observable. **These codes are NOT USED to construct the final potential models.**
+These are the codes for visualising the relationship between potential depth and binding energy for bound states (p3/2 and p1/2), and solving the optimisation problem of finding the potential depth *Vc* to reproduce this observable. **These codes are NOT USED to construct the final potential models.**

 /LossField1D, /LossField2D and /VcVso_opt are folders with executable scripts. /Phaseshifts_Ind contains just data analysis.
 #### ▶ ./Refit dev/LossField1D and ./Refit dev/LossField2D
-**LossField1D**: Generates the tuples (Vc, Eb) of the corresponding binding energy for each central potential depth Vc given a state (p3/2 or p1/2) and convention.
+**LossField1D**: Generates the tuples (*Vc*, *Eb*) of the corresponding binding energy for each central potential depth Vc given a state (p3/2 or p1/2) and convention.
 These last parameters are fixed in the input file.
-Calculations are performed in (TODO Check refit_ind LossVisul mesh_res)
+Calculations are performed in [gonzalee/refitInd/LossVisul](gonzalee/refitInd/LossVisul) and [gonzalee/refitInd/mesh_res](gonzalee/refitInd/mesh_res).

-**LossField2D**: Generates the tuples (Vc, Vso, Eb) of the corresponding binding energy for each pair of central potential depth Vc and spin-orbit strenght Vso given a state (p3/2 or p1/2) and convention.
+**LossField2D**: Generates the tuples (*Vc*, *Vso*, *Eb*) of the corresponding binding energy for each pair of central potential depth Vc and spin-orbit strenght Vso given a state (p3/2 or p1/2) and convention.
 These last parameters are fixed in the input file.
-Calculations are performed in (TODO Check refit_ind LossVisulSurf )
+Calculations are performed in [gonzalee/refitInd/LossVisulSurf](gonzalee/refitInd/LossVisulSurf)

 These two folder have a very similar execution line: